opf/openproject/docs/user-guide/agile-boards/README.md

 Each list represents a status.
 That means that all work packages with the status "New" will be automatically displayed in the column "New".
 When creating a new Status board a list of all work packages in the default status (usually this is the status "New") will be added automatically, while additional lists need to be added manually.

+> [!TIP]
-> **Please note**: You can not move work packages from or to every status.
+> You can not move work packages from or to every status.
 Please find out more about the [workflow rules and restrictions here](../../system-admin-guide/manage-work-packages/work-package-workflows/).

 ![create status board](create-status-board.png)